dan-lee/react-minimal-starter-kit/README.md

 ## How to install

-Execute `git clone --depth=1 --branch=master https://github.com/dan-lee/react-minimal-starter-kit.git YOUR_PROJECT`.
+Execute `git clone --depth=1 --branch=master https://github.com/dan-lee/react-minimal-starter-kit.git YOUR_PROJECT`, and then run `yarn`.

 You may now remove the following files in the new project directory, to 'eject' from the original repository: